Affected people have difficulty communicating with and relating to others.

 Drug therapy cannot change the underlying disorder.
 However, the selective serotonin reuptake inhibitors (SSRIs), such as fluoxetine, paroxetine, and fluvoxamine, are often effective in reducing ritualistic behaviors of people with an ASD.
 Antipsychotic drugs, such as risperidone, may be used to reduce self-injurious behavior, although the risk of side effects (such as weight gain and movement disorders) must be considered.
 Mood stabilizers and psychostimulants may be helpful for people who are inattentive or impulsive or who have hyperactivity.

-Although some parents try special diets, gastrointestinal therapies, or immunologic therapies, currently there is no good evidence that any of these therapies are helpful in children with an ASD.
+Although some parents try special diets, gastrointestinal therapies, or immunologic therapies, currently there is no good evidence that any of these therapies are helpful in children with an autism spectrum disorder.
 Other complementary therapies, such as facilitated communication, chelation therapy, auditory integration training, and hyperbaric oxygen therapy, have not been proved effective.
-In considering such treatments, families should consult with the child's primary physician regarding benefits and risks.
+In considering such treatments, families should consult with the child's primary care physician regarding benefits and risks.